vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 For more information see the
 [WebSocket API documentation](http://dev.w3.org/html5/websockets/)

-### Set max frameSize to the WebSockets
+### Set a max frame size for WebSockets

-We can set the max frame size to webSocket, since it dependent on properties of HttpServer and HttpClient we could directly set properties to it.
+To set the max frame size for WebSocket, you will need to set it as a property on the http server:

     (http/server
     {:host "foo.com" :port 8080 :max-web-socket-frame-size 1024})

-or to client
+or client:

     (http/client
     {:host "foo.com" :port 8080 :max-web-socket-frame-size 1024})